 What is a performance appraisal?

-manager asks questions about the functioning of the employee and the employee asks equal questions to his supervisor.
-The relationships between manager and employee in the interview are equal. “
+The manager asks questions about the functioning of the employee and the employee asks equal questions to his supervisor.
+The relationships between the manager and employee in the interview are equal. “

 This view is the classic conception of a performance interview.
 A very brief turn: everyone over the age of fifty who asks you about the meaning of performance appraisal will probably look at it this way.
 Personnel management is not an exact science, as it turns out.
-If we agree with each other in mathematics that 1 + 1 makes 2 , then that’s it.
-In the humanities sciences you can easily find ten different books that all have a slightly different meaning to the same concept of performance appraisal.
+If we agree with each other in mathematics that 1 + 1 makes 2, then that’s it.
+In the humanities sciences, you can easily find ten books that all have a slightly different meaning to the same concept of performance appraisal.

 They can be contrary to cultures.
 For example, against a desired corporate culture, department culture or professional culture.

-The system depends on the execution of others in organisations.
+The system depends on the execution of others in organizations.
 Not every manager has the same amount of know-how to professionally conduct performance interviews.
 This ensures quality difference and comparison problems.

-The system is susceptible to improper use (ethics) by executives in organisations to settle personal conflict with employee.
+The system is susceptible to improper use (ethics) by executives in organizations to settle a personal conflict with employees.